Arcane1000/CS4220-01_Spring2026_FinalProject/README.md

 Execute the compiled code and provide a target character or word(s) in parenthesis for the frequency test
 * ./my_script "____"

+If you'd like to print to another text file to have a printed file of the output, run this command:
+* ./my_script "____" >> "Output.txt"

 ## Dependencies
 C++ Library: Used for reading the file, handling string variables, and printing the output (results of the code).